Do you shake hands upon greeting? If so, do you use the right or the left? Is there a reason for this?

 So, why are we so inclined to conform with something we think is wrong?

 The participants expressed a fear of being thought peculiar or of being teased by their peers.
-Some also said that they considered that perhaps they were mistaken in their answer.
-The probability that an entire group answered incorrectly seemed less likely than that they’d been mistaken.
+Some also said that, due to the majority view, they considered that perhaps they were mistaken in their answer.
+The probability that an entire group answered incorrectly seemed less likely than that they were wrong.

 - They want to fit in